braze-inc/braze-docs/_docs/_hidden/private_betas/shopify.md

 ## Shopify Event Processing

-Once the app installation is complete, Braze will automatically create your webhook integration with Shopify.
-See the table below for more details on how the supported Shopify webhook will map to Braze custom events and custom attributes.
+Once the app installation is complete, Braze automatically creates your webhook integration with Shopify.
+See the table below for more details on how the supported Shopify webhook events map to Braze custom events and custom attributes.

 #### Shopify Webhook Event - Checkout Update